 In the U.S., the world's biggest economy, a record number of 3.3 million people filed for unemployment for the week ending March 21 in order to claim jobless benefits from the government, according to data from U.S.' Department of Labor on Thursday.

-This was perceived as investors that the negative impact of coronavirus on the American economy can linger and keep oil demand low in the world's largest oil-consuming country.
+This was perceived as investors that the negative impact of coronavirus on American economy can linger and keep oil demand low in the world's largest oil consuming country.